Chief of Staff of the Indonesian Army

 The Chief of Staff of the Indonesian Army (Kepala Staf TNI Angkatan Darat, abbreviated KSAD or KASAD) is the highest position in the Indonesian Army.
 The position is held by the four-star General appointed by and reporting directly to the Commander of the Armed Forces.
-Chief of Staff is assisted by the Vice Chief of Staff of the Indonesian Army, which the position is held by a three-star General.
+Chief of Staff is assisted by the Vice Chief of Staff of the Indonesian Army, which is the position held by a three-star General.

 The current officeholder is General Maruli Simanjuntak, who took office on 29 November 2023.